geektimus/scala-challenges/README.md

 - Credit Card -> Credit Card
 - 123 -> 123

+#### Ordinal number representation

+We need to write a function that given a non negative number it returns the ordinal representation of that number.

+Most ordinal numbers end in "th" except for:

+* one ⇒ first (1st)
+* two ⇒ second (2nd)
+* three ⇒ third (3rd)

 ### Others (Challenges proposed by Friends or Solved on hackatons)

 #### Recursively reverse a string